carl-heroneme/pyscripts/README.md

 # pyscripts
-A collection of python scripts for various tasks related to mc/md simulation
+A collection of python scripts for various exercises and tasks related to mc/md simulation